12 Incredible Things to Do in the Faroe Islands

 PLAN | Our guide to Mykines island

-NOTE | Important to know for the 2023 season.
+NOTE | Important to know for the 2024 season.
 The path to the lighthouse on Mykines is closed due to a landslide.
 Fear not, you will still see lots of puffins up close when visiting Mykines

 #2 ENJOY ONE OF THE BEST DINING EXPERIENCES EVER AT KOKS

-It's not often that a fine dining experience starts with a bumpy Land Rover ride around a lakes edge and up to a quaint Faroese cabin, but KOKS isn't your regular fine dining experience.
+It's not often that a fine dining experience starts with a bumpy Land Rover ride around a lake edge and up to a quaint Faroese cabin, but KOKS isn't your regular fine dining experience.

 Helmed by young head chef/prodigy Poul Andrias Ziska, KOKS Restaurant is the Faroe Islands' first Michelin-starred restaurant.
 Located right in the heart of nature in a picturesque hidden valley (made even more beautiful on the day we visited by the thick fog rolling through the plains), the restaurant perfectly encapsulates what the Faroes are known for; isolation, natural beauty, and unique experiences.